Federation of Dredging Contractors

 • major and minor port and marine civil engineering projects.

-The Federation of Dredging Contractors are currently represented on or active with the following:
+The Federation of Dredging Contractors are or have been active in the following:

 • EA Consultation on the Beneficial Re-use of Marine Dredged Materials